tryscer/flock/flock-music.md

 ​	"Someone turn on the radio!"
 I say.

 *(Caaaatch-a-falling-staaar and putitin-your-pock-et…)*

 ==chapter break==

+​==radio break==

 We run up the many stairs of the Richmond Main Street train station, a big block of columns and ornamental windows and thatched roofs.
 ​	"What time is her train?" says Barry.
 "Did we miss it?"
 ​	We hear a loud *braaaaaaang* above our head.
 I look up to see the huge clock face showing it's half past six.
 The sky is pink behind the clock tower.
 ​	"It should be leaving now!" says Cindy.
-At the top of the stairs we pass a column with the inscription "1500 East" and push through the doors.
+At the top of the stairs we pass ==a column with the inscription "1500 East"== and push through the doors.
 ​	"Eleanore!"
 Barry yells.
 ​	"Eleanore!"
 I join in.
 ​	==We are surrounded by hundreds of people.
 Eleanore is nowhere to be found.
 The huge main room is all Greek columns and light from huge round windows and white marble floors and wide stone staircases reaching the train platform and little signs that say "Restrooms - Whites Only."==
 ​	"Run!" says Cindy.
 "I can hear the train.
 We might just get her."
 ​	We run towards the staircase.
 ​	"We'll spread out and search," says Barry.
+​	"We'll go from car to car," pants Cindy.
 ​	"Or," says Tim, breathing hard, "we'll go to the news stand."
 ​	"Why?" says Barry.
 ​	"Because she's standing right there."
+​
-​	To our left, a wooden stall offers NEWSPAPERS - WHITES and NEWSPAPERS - BLACKS and MAGAZINES - GENERAL INTEREST.
+To our left, a wooden stall offers NEWSPAPERS - WHITES and NEWSPAPERS - BLACKS and MAGAZINES - GENERAL INTEREST.
 Some people stand next to it, reading the merchandize.
 One of them is a young woman in a black turtleneck and black cigarette pants, reading The Richmond Afro-American.
 ​	We run to her.
 "Eleanore!" says Cindy.
 "Why aren't you on that train?"
 ​	"I was never going to go on the train," she says, still pretending to read the newspaper.
 ​	"What were you doing?" asks Cindy.